-Today, the Texas Heritage Museum "50 years in the making" is comprised of three separate divisions: the Galleries & Collection, the Historical Research Center, and the Hill College Press.
-The museum and college have created "The College for the Study of Texas History" a learning environment for students as well as community members and the general public from all over the world to enjoy.
-The museum averages around 6,000 visitors a year and provides a hands-on experience to visitors and students on Texas military history.
+Today, 55 years from its infancy, the Texas Heritage Museum is comprised of three divisions: Galleries & Collection, the Historical Research Center, and the Hill College Press.
+The museum and college have created "The College for the Study of Texas

+History" which is a learning environment for students as well as community members and the general public from all over the world to enjoy.